mobizt/ESP_SSLClient/README.md

 void setup() {
     Serial.begin(115200);

-    Serial.print("ESP_Client version ");
-    Serial.println(ESP_SSLCLIENT_VERSION);

     // Starting network connection
     Ethernet.begin();

+    Serial.print(F("ESP_Client version "));
+    Serial.println(ESP_SSLCLIENT_VERSION);

     // 2.
 Assign the underlying network interface immediately. ssl_client.setClient(&basic_client);

     // 3.
 Set buffer sizes (Conditionally called only if buffers are NOT static)
+    // NOTE: If the STATIC macros above were defined, setBufferSizes() is either ignored or
+    // its parameters are used to determine the static buffer size.
 #if !defined(STATIC_IN_BUFFER_SIZE) || !defined(STATIC_OUT_BUFFER_SIZE)
-    // NOTE: This call only performs buffer size adjustment if the corresponding
-    // STATIC_IN/OUT_BUFFER_SIZE macros were NOT defined at compile time. ssl_client.setBufferSizes(2048, 512);
+    ssl_client.setBufferSizes(2048, 512);
 #endif